BrentGrammer/aws-ci-cd-pipeline/README.md

 - GitHub Repo where the app is stored
 - CodePipeline
+  - Source Stage: Connected to GitHub/source control via a GitHub app (bot that acts on your behalf with temporary credentials)
-- CodeBuild to produce deploy artifacts (container) and push to ECR
+  - Build stage: CodeBuild to produce deploy artifacts (container) and push to ECR (via a `buildspec.yml` configuration)
-- CodeDeploy
+  - Deploy Stage: uses CodeDeploy which deploys 2 containers to ECS via a service definition created

 ## Pipeline Setup